jithyan/blog/_posts/understanding-memoization.md

 ---

-This is the second article in a series covering common techniques for optimizing React's performance by minimizing renders.
+This is the second article in a series covering techniques for optimizing React's performance by minimizing renders.

 1. [Part 1 - Understanding Renders](https://jithyan.github.io/blog/posts/understanding-renders)
 2. Part 2 - Understanding Memoization (this post)